 - Where you are valued

 You can start with baby steps by giving different fields a try.
 You could take a bridge job and test something short term.
 It can also mean taking a class or volunteering.
-Experimenting with new things will reveal your strengths, passions, and areas of interest — and rule out things that you just don’t enjoy.
+Experimenting with new things will reveal how to identify your strengths, passions, and areas of interest — and rule out things that you just don’t enjoy.

 Remember: Experimenting doesn’t just boil down to cooking spaghetti noodles, throwing one against the wall, and seeing if it sticks.
 You’ll need to take some time to see what works for you and what doesn’t.